 Lung cancer is the leading cause of cancer-related mortality worldwide.
-A report published by
+According to the

 The prognosis for patients with advanced or metastatic NSCLC, either at initial diagnosis or

 recurrence, remains grim.
 The standard of care has been chemotherapy with agents including